fefferoni/rabbitmq-delayed-retry-experiment/README.md

 <b>Note:</b> this is merely a quick sample on how to use RabbitMQ for a certain scenario.
 Therefore I have not put any effort into using any certain coding principles or patterns.

 The repo consists of two separate .Net Core Console Apps that, when run separately, communicate with each other via RabbitMQ.
 The <b>Producer</b> is responsible for creating and dispatching initial messages to the message broker and the <b>Consumer</b> is responsible to receive and process the messages.
+Please check out the tutorials on rabbitmq.com on how to install the broker server.

 In this experiment, I have the Producer pull five random strings from some web api and put them as messages on a main queue.
 The Consumer subscribes this queue and when it receives a message containing a string shorter than a certain length it pretends this was a failure in processing the message.
 A failed message gets it's expiration set and is sent to the retry queue.